RaidOuahioune/Tic-Tac-Toe/README.md

 $$\left\( E(S)=3S(X_2) + S(X_1)-3S(O_2)-S(O_1) \right\)$$

 Where:
-- S is an element of the search state.
+- S is an element of the search space.
 - $(X_2)$ is the number of lines with 2 X's and a blank.
 - $(X_1)$ is the number of lines with 1 X and 2 blanks.
 - $(O_2)$ is the number of lines with 2 O's and a blank.